Poop is too Big to Come Out And Hurts (stuck halfway): 3 Home remedies, Doctor Explains.

-A distinctive feature between usual constipation with hard stool and a true fecal impaction is the “persistent urge”.
+A distinctive feature between usual constipation with hard stool and a true fecal impaction is the “persistent urge.”

-Feeling you have to empty your colon all the time but unable and nothing comes out may indicate fecal impaction (ref).
+Feeling you have to empty your colon all the time but are unable and nothing comes out may indicate fecal impaction (ref).

-While with constipation, the urge to poop usually comes and goes, but doesn’t persist for long hours.
+While with constipation, the urge to poop usually comes and goes but doesn’t persist for long hours.

 - Do you have some “liquid poop” leaks while feeling constipated?

-With fecal impaction, liquid parts of the stool can leak around the impacted hard poop mass.
+If you have fecal impaction, liquid parts of the stool can leak around the impacted hard poop mass.